GuanLab/For_new_lab_members/README.md

   ![figure](/images/image2.png)

 * Install all your prerequisites here, such as [anaconda](https://docs.anaconda.com/anaconda/install/index.html).
-* [^1]:Don’t put your projects under the home directory because the space is limited.
+* **Don’t put your projects under the home directory because the space is limited.**
 3. Create local disks to store your project:

   ![figure](/images/image3.png)